apollographql/router/DEVELOPMENT.md

     npm run start
     ```

-### Run the router against the docker-compose or Node.js setup
+### Run Apollo Router against the docker-compose or Node.js setup

-Once the subgraphs are up and running, run the router with this command:
+Once the subgraphs are up and running, run Apollo Router with this command:

 ```shell
 cargo run -- -s ./examples/local.graphql